codr1/all4llm/README.md

 - `-c, --clipboard`: Copy output to clipboard
 - `--no-hidden`: Skip hidden files and directories
 - `--list-defaults`: Show default file extensions
-- `--only PATTERN`: Only include specified pattern (disables defaults)
+- `--only PATTERN`: Only include specified pattern (can be used multiple times, disables defaults)

 ### Default File Types